Decoretum/CinematicaGracias/README.md

 Cinematica Gracias is a [Next.js](https://nextjs.org) and Supabase project developed as an experimental concept for storing and archiving wonderful and impactful films for the future.
 This was developed to store and archive data on films around the world aided with relevant data such as the directors, producers, actors, and the reviews of the users who log authenticate to this application.
 Compared to Netflix or IMDB, this application wasn't intended to serve as an official reference for professional critiques in judging the quality and worth of a film.
 In this application, people can rate and review films.

 ## Creating an Account
 In this application, users can have two roles.
 One is an **admin**, while another one is a **collaborator**.
 A collaborator can view film, actor, director, and producer data within the application.
 They can also review and rate films.
 However, they cannot edit the data of these since they aren't authorized to do so.
 On the other hand, Admin users have the capability to modify application data for Films, Directors, Actors, and more.
 However, they cannot rate or review films.
+An anonymous user has to signup to be a collaborator in order to post reviews for films.

 <img width="1280" height="688" alt="image" src="https://github.com/user-attachments/assets/8563cd16-66cf-42dc-bf9c-3086ac177f63" />
 <br><br>